microsoft/industry/fsi/solutions/unifiedCustomerProfile/readme.md

 The financial holdings tab provides more detailed insights about the financial holdings shown in the summary tab.
 Following information can be viewed in this section:

 * *Financial holdings*: Financial holdings name, category, type, value, instruments, alerts for savings or loans nearing the maturity date
-* *Currency treatment*: Detailed fianncial holdings overview in the original currency and teh default currency
+* *Currency treatment*: Detailed financial holdings overview in the original currency and teh default currency

 ## Planning guidelines for unified customer profile